Glossary term

 • A soft inquiry is a credit-file review that does not affect credit scores.

-• Reviewing your own report does not hurt your score because it is treated as a soft inquiry.
+• Reviewing your own report does not hurt your score because it is generally treated as a soft inquiry.

 How a Soft Inquiry Works